River Fun, Unique Artisans and Rich History: Top things to do in Elora and Fergus, Ontario

 Elora Mill Spa

-The Elora Mill Spa is a luxurious retreat on the banks of the Grand River, and is the perfect place for a day of relaxation and pampering.
-Perched on the edge of majestic limestone cliffs with jaw dropping river views, the spa is one of the best in the region, offering an array of treatments from massage and manicures, to facials and heavenly body treatments.
-Indulge in a Mimosa Scrub, rehydrate and rejunevate tired skin with a Lemon Verbena Hydrating Body Treatment, or refresh your nails in a one-of-a-kind mani-pedi room with a view.
+The Elora Mill Spa is a luxurious retreat on the banks of the Grand River, and is the place to go for a day of relaxation and pampering.
+Perched on the edge of majestic limestone cliffs with jaw dropping river views, the spa is one of the best in the region, offering an assortment of treatments from massage and manicures, to facials and heavenly body treatments.
+Indulge in a Mimosa Scrub, rehydrate and rejuvenate tired skin with a Lemon Verbena Hydrating Body Treatment, or refresh your nails in a one-of-a-kind mani-pedi room with a view.
 Spa guests can also take advantage of the stunning infinity pool and relaxation rooms overlooking the Grand River, as well as luxurious steam rooms where you can detox to your favourite aromatherapy scent.

 Local Artisans, Fun Shopping and Cool Public Art